andrewwhitten/template-sfdc-file-check/README.md

       <li>Other file types and other types of file quality detection can be added to the MuleSoft solution just by adding a new Java class and libraries </li>
     </ul>
   </li>
   <li>The next step is to extend this to determine issues when users uploads a file through the UI.
-For example, rejecting an upload of an encrypted PDF</li><li>I'm not so experienced with AnyPoint, so my Flow is rather long.
+For example, rejecting an upload of an encrypted PDF</li>
+  <li>I'm not so experienced with AnyPoint, so my Flow is rather long.
 I'll also look to break that up in anticipation of other services that will come and reuse common parts</li>
+  <li>The next step is to extend this to determine issues when users uploads a file through the UI.
+For example, rejecting an upload of an encrypted PDF</li>
+  <li>I should also create a 'how to set up' page with detailed instructions.
+Please ping me if that is of interest.</li>
 </ol>